SciML/Catalyst.jl/docs/src/catalyst_functionality/network_analysis.md

 ```
 In the [Using Catalyst](@ref using_catalyst)
 tutorial we showed how the above network could be visualized as a
 species-reaction graph.
-There species are represented by the nodes of the graph
+There, species are represented by the nodes of the graph
 and edges show the reactions in which a given species is a substrate or product.
 ```julia
 g = Graph(repressilator)